ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 # Performance Metrics (Normative)

-This chapter defines the minimum performance reporting and characterization requirements for TimeCard implementations.
-The intent is to ensure measurable, transparent, and comparable timing behavior across vendors and use cases.
-Each performance attribute shall be verified under standardized test conditions and reported in vendor documentation.
+This clause defines the performance reporting and characterization requirements for TimeCard implementations.
+The intent is to ensure measurable, transparent, and comparable timing behavior across vendors in a manner enabling targeting differing use cases.
+Performance metrics shall be reported in vendor documentation.

 ---

 ## 6.1 Overview

-TimeCard performance encompasses the precision, stability, and accuracy with which the device maintains and delivers time and frequency.
-Performance shall be characterized under both **locked** (synchronized) and **holdover** (free-running) conditions.
+TimeCard performance encompasses the precision, stability, and accuracy with which the device maintains and delivers time and / or frequency.

+Performance metrics for the applicable oscillator/s shall be provided.
+These should include frequency accuracy and temperature stability.

+Performance metrics applicable for operation ithin the applicable use case should be provided.
+Those metrics should be characterized under both **locked** (synchronized) and **holdover** operating conditions.

-Manufacturers **shall** publish the following metrics:
+Manufacturers may report the following metrics:
 - Frequency stability (ADEV, TDEV)
 - Maximum Time Interval Error (MTIE)
 - Phase noise (PN)